-- It is readily available for purchase by the general pub- - It is subject to a nonexclusive license.
+- It is readily available for purchase by the general public.

+- It is subject to a nonexclusive license.

-• It has not been substantially modified.
+- It has not been substantially modified.

-If the software meets the tests above, it may also qualify for the section 179 deduction and the special depreciation allowance, discussed later.
+If the software meets the tests above, it may also qualify for the section 179 deduction and the special depreciation allowance, discussed later in chapters 2 and 3.
 If you can depreciate the cost of computer software, use the straight line method over a useful life of 36 months.